zupzup/blog/hapi-api-docs/post.md

 });
 ```

- And that's it.
-And we can do this with path parameters, query parameters, headers and the request payload.
-If the request doesn't pass validation, `hapi` will respond with a well formed error of the form:
+ That's it.
+And we can also do this with path parameters, query parameters, headers and the request payload.
+If the request doesn't pass validation, `hapi` will respond with a well formed error like this:

  ```json
  {